 Cellaring beer can often lead to some extra pressurization, so be careful when opening that four year old barleywine.
 Better to open in a sink and expect some pour over when releasing the cap.

 Drink at the same temperature

 Look you didn’t spend all this time cellaring a beer just to throw it in the fridge and serve it at an ice cold temperature.
-You’ll ruin all the flavor you’ve been encouraging this entire time and it’s a wasted effort.
+You’ll ruin all the flavour you’ve been encouraging this entire time and it’s a wasted effort.
 Ideally you should serve the beer at the same temperature that you’ve stored it at.
 So it’s perfectly alright to grab that bottle and immediately serve.